TomatenKuchenDEV/docs/docs/translate.md

 ---
 title: Text translation
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-TomatenKuchen is able to translate text into over 100 languages, even automatically!
+description: TomatenKuchen is able to translate text into over 100 languages, even automatically!
 ---

 TomatenKuchen is able to translate text using Google Translate into over 100 languages.